mddanish00/stas-server/README.md

 To start developing for this project, make sure to install Rye.
 It will automatically download Rye-managed Python.
 It will not clash with your system Python because it is only used for this project.

 Refer to [Rye official docs](https://rye.astral.sh/guide/installation) for the installation instructions.

+Node also needed during installation because this project is using, [PythonMonkey](https://github.com/Distributive-Network/PythonMonkey).
+The latest Node LTS is used during development.

 Initialize venv and install dependencies.